conorfryer/truecritic/README.md

 ### Acknowledgements

-This project, TrueCritic, was developed during HackHarvard 2024.
-Thanks to the event organizers and participants for providing a space to bring this idea to life.
+TrueCritic was developed during HackHarvard 2024.
+Thanks to the event organizers for providing a space to bring this idea to live.

 ---